 Keep scrolling to shop my pick of the best SPF products.

 Kelly Rowland and celebrity aesthetician Shani Darden (whose clients include Rosie Huntington-Whiteley, Chrissy Teigen and Jessica Alba) swear by this SPF.
 Particularly good for deeper skin tones, it provides broad-spectrum protection and deep hydration without leaving any white residue on the surface of your skin.

 Skincare expert Susanne Kaufmann believes that there are multiple SPF recommendations based on your "photo type—meaning your hair colour, eye colour and lifestyle profile."
 However, this sun cream from her eponymous brand is a great all-rounder for protecting your skin and body.

-Giving my beloved Paula's Choice a run for its money is this glow-boosting daily moisturiser from BareMinerals.
+Giving my other favourite SPFs a run for their money is this glow-boosting daily moisturiser from BareMinerals.
 I'm a huge fan of the serum in the same range for its ability to brighten my skin when it looks dullest.
 This offers the same level of radiance with the added bonus of sun protection.

 Way more than just a moisturiser, this pigmented formula from Nars provides coverage, hydration and broad-spectrum sun protection in one handy tube.
 It's oil-free, so it won't cause congestion for spot-prone skin types but still brings plenty of glow to dehydrated complexions.

 A clear water-gel formula with no residue or white cast, this lightweight daily sunscreen not only protects against UVA and UVB rays but also pollution and external aggressors.